 Definition of sepia in English:

-1A reddish-brown colour associated particularly with monochrome photographs of the 19th and early 20th centuries: [as modifier]: old sepia photographs
+1A reddish-brown color associated particularly with monochrome photographs of the 19th and early 20th centuries.

 - Old sepia photographs of the new arrivals, dressed proudly in suits, ties and bowler hats soon gave way to faded images of a population transformed into farmers, builders and engineers.